Trevaia Williams

 Trevaia Williams-Davis (née Williams; born September 7, 1968) is an American sprinter and hurdler, who specialized in the 400-meter dash.
 She was a silver medalist in the 4 × 400 m relay at the 1993 IAAF World Indoor Championships, along with her teammates Terri Dendy, Dyan Webber, and Natasha Kaiser-Brown.
 She was the bronze medalist in the 400 m hurdles at the 1993 Summer Universiade.
 She married Terril Davis, another sprinter.
-They went on to have two sons, Isaac and Jayden.
+They have two sons, Isaac and Jayden.
 She exposed her sons to the sport through her work.
 For example, while coaching a track club at Eduprize, a charter school in Queen Creek, Arizona, Trevaia supported her sons to train with the other kids.